shakebugs/shake-docs/docs/flutter/configuration-and-data/ticket-metadata.md

 }
 ```

-## Clear metadata
+## Clear Ticket metadata

-If you want to clear existing metadata, you can use `Shake.clearMetadata` method.
+If you want to clear existing ticket metadata, you can use the `Shake.clearMetadata` method.

-For example, you want to clear metadata when the user logs out:
+For example, you want to clear ticket metadata when the user leaves a chat room:

 ```dart title="main.dart"
 // highlight-start